Zigorr/Mamba-FastAPI-Test/services/MambaSEOAgency/SEOEngineer/instructions.md

 - **`ProcessBusinessInfoTool`**: Processes the business information data after form submission, including extracting URL summaries and organizing products by priority.
 Stores the processed data in the shared state.

 - **`BoFuListTool`**: Will generate Bottom-of-Funnel keywords based on the collected business information.
-- **`ToFuListTool`**: [Currently unavailable] Will generate Top-of-Funnel and Middle-of-Funnel keywords based on the collected business information.
+- **`ToFuListTool`**: Will generate Top-of-Funnel and Middle-of-Funnel keywords based on the collected business information.

 # Process Workflow